shreyansh-shankar/NodeBox/README.md

 - This will open the Node Editor, where you can write custom Python code.
 - Run and test the node to ensure it works as expected.
 - Build More Nodes – Add additional nodes (e.g., input, processing, output).
-- Connect Nodes – Drag from one node’s output port to another’s input port to link them.
+- Connect Nodes – Drag from one node's output port to another's input port to link them.
 - Run the Automation – Once connected, click Run to test the complete workflow.
 - Debug & Iterate – If something breaks, check node logs and update code accordingly.
-- Save Your Work – Don’t forget to save your automation for later use.
+- Save Your Work – Don't forget to save your automation for later use.
 ```
-💡 Tip: Start small (like a text-to-text pipeline) before experimenting with complex multi-node automations.
+Tip: Start small (like a text-to-text pipeline) before experimenting with complex multi-node automations.

-## 🔧 Example Use Cases
+## Example Use Cases
-- 🤖 Run a local LLM to summarize documents
+- Run a local LLM to summarize documents
-- 📂 Watch a folder and auto-organize files
+- Watch a folder and auto-organize files
-- 🌍 Scrape data from websites and process it
+- Scrape data from websites and process it
-- 🔔 Send notifications when system events occur
+- Send notifications when system events occur
-- ⚙️ Chain together AI models + traditional scripts
+- Chain together AI models + traditional scripts

 <section id="contributing">
-  <h2>🤝 Contributing</h2>
+  <h2>Contributing</h2>
   <p>
     We welcome contributions from the community!
 Whether it's bug fixes, new features, documentation improvements, or
     testing, your help is appreciated.